cloudbytestorage/historic-data-analysis/README.md

 # Historic Data Analysis
 Tools/Visualizations for Historic data.

+## Goal
+Based on the historic data collected from the system, the Visualizations should provide insights into usage patterns and abilitity to quickly detect anomolies/changes in the usage patterns.

+## Data Input Format
 Historic data can include one or more metrics and can be collected from one or more entities.

 For example:
 - Network stats (in packets, out packets, in errs, out errs)  from different network interfaces of a system.
 - Processor stats (user, system, idle, interrupt) of different CPUs of a system.
 - Storage Space Stats (used, available) of different disks in a system
 - Storage Performance Stats (reads, writes, read throughput, write throughput ) of different disks in a system

-The input data can be provided in the following format, where all the entities belong to the same category:
+There can be multiple data input files, and each data input file can have multiple entities belonging to the same group (entities that share the same metrics).
+For example, CPU0, CPU1 stats can be provided in the same file, but not CPU0 and Disk0.

+The input(csv) file format is as shown below:
 ```
 Date, Timestamp, EntityName, Param1, Param2, Param3, Param4, ...
 2016-09-09,11:37:00.270, Ent1, Val-111, Val-121, Val-131, Val-141, ...